DanRektLOL/VCS-Redone/README.md

                                   (For KB support go to Hotkeys and make sure all of them are unbound by right clicking them.)
              Now, you can open pcsx2-qtx64-clang.exe and double-click Grand Theft Auto Vice City Stories to start playing.

-Step 4 (optional, for best gaming experience) To make a shortcut,
-                            Double click on your game .iso, and choose to run it with another program, go to your pcsx2f directory and choose it, This should launch the game, close it now, rename your .iso to VCS.iso, now right click the top, where it tells your folder address, and press copy address as text.
+Step 4 (optional, for best gaming experience) To make a shortcut, rename your .iso to VCS.iso, now right click the top, where it tells your folder address, and press copy address as text.

-Now open up PlayVCS.txt, in your pcsx2f folder, and paste your folder address right before it says \VCS.
+Now open up PlayVCS.txt, in your pcsx2f folder, and paste your folder address right before it says \VCS.iso.
 Now, it should be, for example
                         START pcsx2-qtx64-clang.exe "D:\ExampleFolder\VCS.iso
 Now save it and close it, now rename it to PlayVCS.bat.
 Now, you can run this to run the game.
 Right-click it, send to desktop, and you got yourself a working VCS shortcut.